tachyondecay/tag_manager/README.markdown

 - Click on a tag to edit its value.
 To merge or delete one or more tags, select the appropriate rows and use the "With Selected" menu to select the appropriate action.

 ## Changelog

+### 1.1 (August 14, 2014)

+- Fixes #5 to ensure actual compatibility with 2.4.
+No longer compatible with 2.3.

 ### 1.0.2 (August 13, 2014)